 Students will cover topics from differential and integral calculus as outlined in the syllabus provided by the College Board.
 Students will explore topics geometrically, numerically, and algebraically.
-Students must take the Advanced Placement Exam to receive Advanced Placement credit.
+Students must take the required Advanced Placement Exam to receive Advanced Placement credit.
 The graphing calculator is an essential tool in this course.
-Any student who enrolls in an AP course is required to take the AP exam.

 Guideline: The most successful students have earned a B- or better in Precalculus - Honors.